unseenservant/ansible-best-practice/README.md

 1. Clone this repo to wherever you plan to use Ansible.
 Say like an [Ansible Tower](https://www.ansible.com/products/tower) or [Foreman server](https://www.theforeman.org/plugins/foreman_ansible/2.x/index.html)
 2. Ensure ``Ansible-Make-Best-Practice-Dir-Structure.sh`` is executable and located at the root of your working directory.
 (Ex. ``/home/YourUsername``).
 3. Give the script a single argument, which should be the name of the product infrastructure you plan to manage.
-(Ex. ``Ansible-Make-Best-Practice-Dir-Structure.sh ProductName``)
+(Ex. ``./Ansible-Make-Best-Practice-Dir-Structure.sh ProductName``)

 Enjoy!